School Field Trips

 • Picnic tables are available in the Science & Art Park for lunch.
 Lunches must be in labeled coolers or other containers.
 We cannot store individual lunches and the students will not be able to carry them in the museum.

 • We understand that unforeseen circumstances happen, and the Science Mill staff will make every effort to accommodate your group.
-However, if the school arrives past the scheduled start time for a Learning Lab, movie, or National Park tour, the school may have to forfeit that activity.
+However, if the school arrives past the scheduled start time for a Learning Lab, Science Show, movie, or National Park tour, the school may have to forfeit that activity.

 • In the case of inclement weather, the Science Mill will follow Johnson City ISD closure and delays.